nasimbio/bioinfo-blog/content/post/2025-11-21-bulk-rna-seq-normalization-methods/index.md

 ## 4. TPM (Transcripts Per Million)

-• Also normalizes for gene length and sequencing depth, but the order is reversed compared to RPKM/FPKM.
+• Also normalizes for gene length and sequencing depth, but the order of operation is reversed compared to RPKM/FPKM.
+(It first normalizes for gene length then sequencing depth but FPKM/RPKM first normalize for sequencing depth then gene length) .
 • TPM forces the sum of normalized expression to be identical for all samples.
 • This allows you to interpret TPM as the proportion of transcripts mapping to each gene.
 • Good for comparing expression of the same gene across samples.